 Some of the highest densities of juvenile corals occur in the Herbert Tully and Burdekin (sub-)regions on reefs where the genus Turbinaria recruits in vast numbers.
-As this genus was not well represented in the adult community prior to successive cyclonic disturbances in 2006 and 2011, it is unclear whether this recruitment pattern is simply due to natural variability or indicates the selection for species more suited to the recent environmental conditions (Sofonia & Anthony 2008).
+As this genus was not well represented in the adult community prior to successive cyclones in 2006 and 2011, it is unclear whether this recruitment pattern is simply due to natural variability, successional processes or indicates the selection for species more suited to the recent environmental conditions (Sofonia & Anthony 2008).
 These Turbinaria juveniles appear tolerant of conditions that limit recruitment of other species.
-This shift in species composition along environmental gradients has the potential to mask trends in sensitive species.
-A possible solution would be the development of a metric that includes consideration of community composition in addition to abundance of juveniles, or focused on a group, such as, Acropora that is important for recovery of coral communities (Fabricius et al. 2012).
+The abundance of Turbinaria on some reefs has the potential to mask trends in other species that may be responding to environmental gradients.
+A possible solution would be the development of a metric that includes consideration of community composition in addition to abundance of juveniles, or focused on a group, such as Acropora, that is important for recovery of coral communities (Fabricius et al. 2012).